ShawnDelaineBellazanJr/universal-builder/tools/README.md

 - **visualize-benchmark-results.py**: Generates charts and graphs from benchmark data.
 - **generate-dashboard.py**: Creates an interactive HTML dashboard for comprehensive analysis.

+## Utility Tools

+Tools for project maintenance and management:

+- **integration-test.sh**: Tests the integrity of the project structure.
+- **update-paths.sh**: Helps update references to old file paths after restructuring.

 ## Usage

 ### Benchmarking the SK Frequency Router